-Knowing the signs and symptoms of colorectal cancer and understanding your risks may prevent this cancer from happening to you, or help you catch it as early as possible.
+Knowing colon cancer symptoms and understanding your risks may prevent this cancer from happening to you, or help you catch it as early as possible.

 Some early stages of colorectal cancer may not show any signs.
 (Which is why screening is so important).

-If you have any signs or symptoms, do not ignore them.
+If you have any signs or symptoms of colorectal cancer, do not ignore them.

 You need to tell a doctor.

 All adults with an average risk of colorectal cancer need to undergo routine screenings starting at age 50.
 African Americans face a slightly higher risk and need to be screened starting at age 45.

 Those with a family history of colorectal cancer or any other risk factors should begin screening earlier than age 50 as well.

 If you see any signs and symptoms of colon cancer, you may need to be screened sooner.
 Some people with colorectal cancer don’t experience any of them.

 So be sure you’re aware of your body and talk with your doctor at the first sign of anything listed below.

 Rectal and Colon Cancer Symptoms